-43. The majority of the dwelling stock is in single household accommodation of detached, semi-detached or terraced houses with only a small number of multiple dwellings (mainly for older people) or mobile homes.
+- 37. The majority of the dwelling stock is in single household accommodation of detached, semi-detached or terraced houses with only a small number of multiple dwellings (mainly - for older people) or mobile homes.
 The predominant tenure is owner occupied with a significant number of social housing units, primarily from previous local authority property.
 Growth in the "other rented" sector over the period has been appreciable.

-- 44. The 2011 Census recorded ninety one social homes in the parish.
-These properties represent 18.3% of the total housing in West Lavington, which is higher than the Wiltshire affordable housing average of 14.7%.
-The turnover of social housing in the two villages is low, from the third quarter 2016/17 to the end of the second quarter 2017/18 only 2 properties were re-let.
-West Lavington has a large proportion of privately owned homes (61.2% of the total parish stock), however the turnover of these is also low. - 45.
+- housing in the two villages is low, from the third quarter 2016/17 to the end of the second quarter 2017/18 only 2 properties were re-let.
+West Lavington has a large proportion of privately owned homes (61.2% of the total parish stock), however the turnover of these is also low. - 39.
 These figures provide context for considering the potential for future growth in the area over the coming years that is to be considered in the Plan.
 Demand for property is generally high and prices have reflected this falling only to a limited degree during the recent recession.
-Many houses are sold quite quickly since the village is generally perceived as an attractive place to live with good access, shops, pub, bus routes and a selection of schools with a good reputation. - 46.
+Many houses are sold quite quickly since the village is generally perceived as an attractive place to live with good access, shops, pub, bus routes and a selection of schools with a good reputation. - 40.
 Most recent development has been small scale, on infill plots or of replacement dwellings.
 One significant site involving the development of a farmyard area has yielded some eleven houses.
 Development has also taken place at Wheatsheaf Mews and on the former Stagepost site.
 This contributed a £12,372 section 106 planning obligation contribution to the Parish Council used to fund play equipment in Robert's playground.
-Recent development has been at the higher end of the market and there is perceived to be a dearth of new houses for young families or for the elderly to downsize an young families or for the elderly to downsize and remain in the village.
+Recent development has been at the higher end of the market and there is perceived to be a dearth of new houses for young families or for the elderly to downsize and remain in the village.

-47. The village has a Conservation Area designation over much of its built up area and this fact, combined with the nature of the built fabric and the landscape settings, mean that there are significant environmental restrictions on finding sites that might be suitable for future development.
+41. The village has a Conservation Area designation over much of its built up area and this fact, combined with the nature of the built fabric and the landscape settings, mean that there are significant environmental restrictions on finding sites that might be suitable for future development.
 Surveys of the village have shown that large areas of the perimeter are very open to view and could not be built upon without dramatically changing the setting of the village.
 Sites within or close to the built up area, where open views are not an issue are more restricted.